 Our day in Colonia Suiza was spent at the outdoor market perusing the local crafts, learning about traditional food and, of course, sampling the local beer.
 The Valais beer stand offered two options: Red or Black.
 We chose the Red, which tasted a bit like a cider and found that it was perfect for the cool, sunny day.

-I only mention Blest to be sure that no one thinks we just missed this one.
-Known as the first microbrew in town, it has grown into the most popular and it is mentioned in all the guidebooks.
-We were pleased to find on their website that they are actually open daily from 12-8 year-round.
-We did make an outstanding effort to go, taking the bus to the nearest stop and slopping through the wind, rain and mud puddles only to get there and find a sign on the door that they are closed for the week for maintenance.
+I only mention Cerveza Blest to be sure that no one thinks we just missed this one.
+Known as the first cerveceria artesanal in Bariloche, it is mentioned in all the guidebooks.
+We were pleased to learn that Blest Cerveceria Bariloche is open daily from 12 noon to 8:00pm year-round.
+And, we did make an outstanding effort to visit the brewery, taking the bus to the nearest stop and slopping through the wind, rain and mud puddles…only to get there and find a sign on the door that they are closed for the week for maintenance.
+Info and Reviews

-This is probably the second largest producer of Bariloche craft beer – and another one that we didn’t actually make it to.
-Our timing was off as the tap room is apparently only open on weekdays and we stopped by during our visit to Colonia Suiza on a Sunday.
+Cerveceria Berlina is probably the second largest producer of Bariloche craft beer – and another one that we didn’t actually make it to.
+Our timing was again off as the tap room wasn’t open when we stopped by during our visit to Colonia Suiza on a Sunday.
 We did find their bottled beer at the local grocery store, so we tried the seasonal Colonia Suiza Strong Golden Ale, which neither of us really liked.
-I think we would have enjoyed their staple Pale Ale on draught!
+I think we would have enjoyed their staple Pale Ale on draught, though!
+Info and Reviews

-Just to be fair, not all beer in Bariloche is craft beer.
+Just to be fair, cerveza artesanal in Argentina isn’t the only choice.
 If you just want a mass production beer, Quilmes is a good option, especially if you have a budget to mind.
 The craft beer is as expensive (about $5 USD per pint, non-happy hour) as it is in the States.
 Yet, a liter of Quilmes is only about $1.25 in the grocery store and it’s decent enough.

 We want to know: Have you sampled any Bariloche craft beer?
-Which one was your favorite?
+What is your favorite Cervecerias Artesanales in Bariloche, Argentina?
 Give you your best tips in the comments below!